 Also within the scope of the digital militias inquiry, the Federal Police sent a report to the Supreme Court in which they highlighted the existence of a digital militia responsible for the so-called “office of hate” which worked against the country’s democratic institutions and their supporters.

-“It can also be observed that, besides promoting attacks on traditional media outlets (newspapers, radio stations, TV channels etc.) and encouraging polarization, the group used this apparatus to anonymously attack many people (political opponents, Supreme Court ministers, staff from the government, dissidents etc.).
+“It can also be observed that, besides promoting attacks on traditional media outlets (newspapers, radio stations, TV channels etc.) and encouraging polarization, the group used this apparatus to anonymously attack many people (political opponents, Supreme Court justices, staff from the government, dissidents etc.).
 It all was done to pave the way to reach ideological, political, partisan and financial goals,” Denisse Ribeiro, police chief of the Federal Police, wrote.

 In four steps, Ribeiro summarized how the group worked.
 The first one was election, when the group chose its targets.
 After that, comes the preparation of the contents to be published.
 The third step is the attack itself with aggressive posts and fake news.
 Finally, the office spreads the posts and fake news.